 Here’s what was going on: the students were involved in a week of testing, and the teachers wanted to offer an enjoyable counterpoint to the hours of focussed work that these children had to endure.
-Applause, please!
+Applause for these teachers, please!

 ….though I have to say that, regardless of the skill level, the smaller books were generally a popular choice with the students.

 Enough said.
-If you are inclined to look furthrer, here are a few more photos posted for your enjoyment.
+If you are inclined to look further, here are a few more photos posted for your enjoyment.

 5 thoughts on “Making Books with Second Graders, 3/2010”